w3c/onboarding/README.md

 Of course you may use completely basic URLs without any Twig code at all!

-Available group information comes from the W3C API, so you can use *id, name, description, shortname, type, start-date, end-date.*
+Available group information comes from the [W3C API](https://api.w3.org/doc) see: https://api.w3.org/groups, so you can use *id, name, description, shortname, type, start-date, end-date.*
 It should also be possible to include links like
 `{{ group._links.homepage.href }}`